-The key findings from the Pilot Studies can be summarised as follows:
+The key findings from the Pilot Studies were summarised as follows:

 - The average zone pressure for the eight selected zones was 58m, with minimum and maximum values of 13m and 102m respectively.
-This is higher than the international norm of approximately 45m. - Pressure reducing valves require regular maintenance and checking if they are to serve effectively in any water distribution system.
+This is higher than the international norm of approximately 45m (Lambert et al., 1999) - Pressure reducing valves require regular maintenance and checking if they are to serve effectively in any water distribution system.
 Three of the existing seven PRV installations were not operational when the project commenced.
-This resulted in large water losses, excessive zone pressures and high frequency of pipe bursts. - Proper sizing of the meter and pressure-reducing valve should always be undertaken before any form of pressure management is implemented to ensure effective operation. - The average minimum night flow to average daily demand relationship for the eight selected zones was found to be 66%, indicating very high levels of leakage in the pilot zones.
+This resulted in excessive zone pressures, high frequency of pipe bursts and high levels of leakage. - Proper sizing of the meter and pressure-reducing valve should always be undertaken before any form of pressure management is implemented to ensure effective operation. - The average minimum night flow to average daily demand relationship for the eight selected zones was found to be 66%, indicating very high levels of leakage in the pilot zones.
 A typical value of between 10% and 30% is expected for a well-managed system in the South African environment.
-Internationally the norm for a well-managed zone is between 10% and 20%, although as previously mentioned, percentages can be misleading and the overall water use for the system must therefore be taken into consideration.
+Internationally the norm for a well-managed zone is even less.
+As mentioned previously, percentages can be misleading and the overall water use for the system must therefore be taken into consideration.

-Some of the results from the Pilot Projects are summarised in Tables 3 and 4.
+Some of the results from the Pilot Projects are summarised in Tables 4 and 5.

-Table 3: Summary of inlet pressure and leakage reduction
+Table 4: Summary of inlet pressure and leakage reduction